EvertLagerberg/EvertLagerberg.github.io/_posts/2015-3-3-Ambient_Visualization_of_Energy(d3).md

 {% include gal.html image="energyviz1.png" %}

+From going through the files I concluded that:

 - 30-1001 = Home 1, 30-1002 = Home 2
 - El/KV/VV = A running measurement tool that at each hour marks the consumed energy(electricity, cold water and hot water) and then resets to zero.